Available with Standard or Advanced license.

 You will most likely use either the concurrent editing of the published database configuration, with multiple editors modifying the default version, or a combination of the other configurations.
 An understanding of the organizational and business requirements and an appreciation of the benefits and limitations of each traditional version scenario will help you choose what's best for your organization.

-For simplicity and geodatabase management considerations, a recommended best practice is to either maintain a flat version tree or have multiple editors concurrently editing the default version.
+For simplicity and geodatabase management considerations, a recommended best practice is to maintain a flat version tree.

 Edit the default version